 In the United Kingdom, gestational choriocarcinoma is usually treated with a combination of etoposide, methotrexate, actinomycin D, cyclophosphamide, and vincristine.
 If the patient has a large tumor load, induction therapy with etoposide and cisplatin has shown good results.

 Furthermore, the patients are then stratified into low- and high-risk groups to determine treatment based on the following criteria:

 Pregnancy Event to Treatment Interval

 Pretreatment (hCG, mIU/ml)

 Largest Tumor Mass

 Previous Failed Chemotherapy

-Gestational choriocarcinoma and non-gestational choriocarcinoma have different prognoses with non-gestational choriocarcinoma having a much worse prognosis.
+Gestational choriocarcinoma and non-gestational choriocarcinoma have different prognoses with non-gestational choriocarcinoma, having a much worse prognosis.
 The latter is also much less chemosensitive.
-Genotyping has highlighted the difference in gestational and non-gestational choriocarcinoma; gestational choriocarcinoma usually has a paternal chromosome complement while non-gestational choriocarcinoma has DNA that matches the patient, with occasional karyotype abnormalities.
+Genotyping highlights the difference in gestational and non-gestational choriocarcinoma; gestational choriocarcinoma usually has a paternal chromosome complement while non-gestational choriocarcinoma has DNA that matches the patient, with occasional karyotype abnormalities.